-Optimizing your site could eventually get your brand and offer to the top of search results, but paid search advertising can get you there immediately.
-Whether you’re a small startup business trying to build your online presence, or a large organization with an already existing reputation, paid ads are perfect for quickly getting in front of high-intent search prospects.
+Optimizing your site organically could eventually get your brand to the top of search results, but paid search advertising can get you there immediately.
+Whether you’re a small startup business trying to build your online presence, or a large organization with an already existing reputation, paid ads are key to quickly getting in front of high-intent search prospects.

 2. More traffic

-Page traffic may eventually increase from organic optimizations.
-Yet, there is hardly any waiting to see a bump in traffic when paid ads are in effect.
-This is especially true for newer companies attempting to get their name out in the market and companies targeting specific organic terms that they aren’t currently ranking for.
+Your page traffic may eventually increase from organic optimizations.
+Yet, there is hardly any waiting involved to see a bump in traffic when paid ads are in effect.
+This is especially true for newer companies attempting to get their name out in the market, and companies targeting specific organic terms that they aren’t currently ranking for.